rhsu/Board/README.md

 A wrapper class for a 2D array of objects (implemented as a generic).

+#Board2...
+Coming Soon...

+* Board contains very bad semantics in how it is implemented.
+Board2 will be released to fix this.
+In the meantime, Version 1.3 will be the last release.

 #Version 1.3 Is Available!

 * Improvements over 1.2beta